South Korea’s ‘Parasite’ wins international feature Oscar

 A favorite with critics, “Parasite” won the Cannes Film Festival’s prestigious Palme d’Or last year.

-Later in the evening it won Oscars for best film and best director for Bong, a history-making sweep.
+Still, he said he was stunned to see the film sweep as many Academy Awards as it did.

+“I can’t even imagine the atmosphere in Korea right now and what will happen when we get back,” added Bong, who switched often from Korean to English as he spoke to reporters.

-Other nominated films in the international feature category included Northern Macedonia’s “Honeyland,” which also made Academy Awards history as the first film to be nominated in both documentary and international feature categories.
+Other nominated films in the international feature category included North Macedonia’s “Honeyland,” which also made Academy Awards history as the first film to be nominated in both documentary and international feature categories.

 It tells the poignant story of Hatidze Muratova, who supports herself by harvesting honey with ancient, sustainable methods while caring for her bedridden mother in a modest home without electricity.

-Other nominees were “Les Miserables,” a modern-day French remake of the venerable 19th century Victor Hugo novel, and Poland’s “Corpus Christi.”
+Other nominees included “Les Miserables,” a modern-day French remake of the venerable 19th century Victor Hugo novel, and Poland’s “Corpus Christi.”

+Rounding out the nominees was “Pain and Glory,” Spanish director Pedro Almodovar’s touching drama about an aging film director wracked with poor health and depression who is inspired to work toward recovery after a screening of one of his classic films reunites him with an old colleague and a former lover.
+It earned Antonio Banderas an Oscar nomination for best actor.

-Bong said he came up with the premise for “Parasite” seven years ago, originally envisioning it as a play with the stage divided between the homes of the wealthy and the impoverished families.
+Bong said he came up with the winning premise for “Parasite” seven years ago, originally envisioning it as a play with the stage divided between the homes of the wealthy and the impoverished families.

 He also drew on his time as college-student tutor in creating the film’s young protagonist who, after landing a similar job, tricks his student’s family into providing jobs for his mother, father and sister, something Bong never did.